 As mentioned, companies face a unique strategic dilemma with respect to the disclosure of expected fines: The amount the company would initially disclose becomes the starting point when negotiating with the regulatory agency, ultimately influencing the final fine.
 Consequently, if a higher initial assessment is disclosed, the resulting fine is likely to be higher.

-This strategic consideration may drive companies to underreport the estimated fine, leading to serious implications for market efficiency and deterrence of companies from engaging in wrongdoing.
+This strategic consideration may drive companies to underreport the estimated fine, leading to serious implications for market efficiency and the possibility of deterring companies from engaging in wrongdoing.

 Why auditing does not solve the problem

-The amount the firm discloses is essentially the opening point for negotiations.
-Thus underestimation in the context of fines, does not only serve the interests of the management, but is serves the interests of the firm at large and its shareholders.
-It is true that the estimation of the expected fine is audited by the company’s independent accountants.
-Yet their audit is based mainly on the information provided to them by the management.
-If management has an interest to lowball the estimation of the expected fine, it can influence the scrutiny of the accountant by controlling the content of the information regarding their wrongdoing, transferred to the accountant.
+The amount the company discloses is not only the opening point for negotiations; when underestimated, it serves the interests of the management, the company, and its shareholders.
+While the estimation of the expected fine is audited by the company’s independent accountants, that audit is based mainly on the information provided by management.
+If management has an interest in low-balling the estimate of the expected fine, it can influence audit by controlling the information it conveys to the auditor regarding their wrongdoing.

-Moreover, an additional reason exists for firm not to provide the full information to its external auditor.
-Unlike information which is passed on to its legal advisors which its confidentiality is protected by the attorney-client privileges, the confidentiality of information passed from the company to its auditor is not protected.
+An additional reason for a company not to provide full information to its external auditor is that the confidentiality of information conveyed by the company to its auditor is not protect, unlike that of information shared with legal advisors.
 In SEC v.
-RPM International Inc., the SEC charged the firm for failing to disclose a probable loss contingency for a pending DOJ investigation , accusing company’s chief legal counsel for not providing the external auditor with adequate information regarding the investigation.
+RPM International Inc., the SEC claimed that the company had failed to disclose a probable loss contingency for a pending DOJ investigation, placing blame on the company’s chief legal counsel for not providing the external auditor with adequate information regarding the investigation.

-In addition, as scholarship the has pointed out, although the auditor is supposed to function as an independent gatekeeper, he may be captured by the interests of the firm.
-It may be more prone to tilt toward the interests of the firm especially with respect to fine contingency disclosure.
-Estimation of fine contingency is the kind of issues the company has leeway due to the great amount of uncertainty involved and the low visibility thereof (due to the aggregated contingency disclosure).
-Knowing the clear interests of the firm, the auditor could opt for the lowest estimation within that range, without any exposure to liability.
+In addition, as noted in the literature, the auditor, although meant to function as an independent gatekeeper, may be captured by the interests of the company.
+As a result, the auditor may be more prone to favor the narrow interests of the company, especially with respect to fine contingency disclosure, about which there is a range in estimation due to the substantial uncertainty involved and the low visibility of the fine contingency within the aggregated contingency disclosure.
+Knowing the clear interests of the company, the auditor could opt for the lowest estimation within that range, without any exposure to liability.

 Appointing a Monitor

-Given the firm’s strong interest to lowball the estimation which may trickle down to the firms’ auditor, it is suggest altering the decision-making mechanism that regulate fine estimation.
-Specifically, overcoming the incentives management has to underreport by appointing a monitor that will provide an estimation.
+Given the company’s strong interest in low-balling the estimation which may then influence the company’s auditor, it is suggested altering the internal decision-making mechanism that regulates fine estimation by appointing a monitor that will provide an estimation.

 A monitor is an independent third party typically appointed to oversee a company’s compliance following resolution of a criminal case.

-For example, in 2005, the DOJ has reached a Deffered Prosecution Agreement with KPMG after porsecuting it for tax fraud and tax evasion.
-As part of the agreement, KPMG agreed to the appointment of an independent monitor, that will make sure that the company establishes a compliance program.
-In the same year, the DOJ has reached a non-prosecution agreement with MCI which was prosecuted for securities fraud, for the imposition of a monitor who will make sure that MCI is complient with its commitment to add 1600 jobs.
-In 2006 the DOJ has reached a non-prosecutio agreement with Mellon Bank after it was prosecuted for theft of government property, in which MCI agreed to appointment of an external monitor that will oversee the establishment of a new ethics program in the company.
+For example, in 2005, the DOJ reached a deferred prosecution agreement with KPMG after prosecuting it for tax fraud and tax evasion.
+As part of the agreement, KPMG agreed to the appointment of an independent monitor to ensure that the company would establish a compliance program.
+In the same year, the DOJ reached a non-prosecution agreement with MCI, which had been the subject of a securities fraud investigation, providing for the appointment of a monitor to ensure that MCI complied with its commitment to add 1600 jobs.
+In 2006, the DOJ reached a non-prosecution agreement with Mellon Bank in a case of theft of government property, in which MCI agreed to the appointment of an external monitor to oversee the establishment of a new ethics program in the company.